ryoqun/solana/docs/src/implemented-proposals/abi-management.md

 To summarize this interplay, `serde` handles the recursive serialization control flow in tandem with `AbiDigester`.
-The test entry point and `AbiDigester` uses `AbiSample` recursively to create a sample object hierarchal graph.
+The test entry point and `AbiDigester` uses `AbiExample` recursively to create a sample object hierarchal graph.
 And `AbiDigester` uses `AbiDigest` to inquiry the actual ABI information using acquired samples.

-`Default` isn't enough for `AbiSample`.
+`Default` isn't enough for `AbiExample`.
 Various collection's `::default()` is empty, yet, we want to digest them with actual items.
-And, ABI digesting can't be realized only with `AbiDigest`. `AbiSample` is required because an actual instance of type is needed to actually traverse the data via `serde`.
+And, ABI digesting can't be realized only with `AbiDigest`. `AbiExample` is required because an actual instance of type is needed to actually traverse the data via `serde`.

-On the other hand, ABI digesting can't be done only with `AbiSample`, either.
+On the other hand, ABI digesting can't be done only with `AbiExample`, either.
 `AbiDigest` is required because all variants of an `enum` cannot be traversed just with a single variant of it as a ABI sample.